 - Reduction of Costs – By minimizing manual effort, accelerating turnaround times and minimizing errors, intelligent automation can save your business thousands of dollars.
 There is typically substantial ROI in just a few months from a feasible intelligent automation use case.

 - Highly Accessible & Scalable – IPA solutions can be deployed from anywhere and when they are deployed on the cloud, they can be accessed by any device with an internet connection and login permissions.
 They can also be scaled up or down with ease based on business requirements.

 - Teams Can Focus on Higher-Value Activities – When intelligent automation takes care of the routine, repetitive tasks, your team members are free to focus on higher-value activities that tap human creativity and the solution can flag a team member if human intervention is required.

 In part 2 of this blog series, we’ll explore more use cases for intelligent automation for support functions.
 Apart from support functions, you can also consider possibilities to harness the power of intelligent automation for commercial functions.

 For a bigger-picture understanding of IPA, you can check out our blog on understanding the full impact of Intelligent Process Automation (IPA) for businesses.

-If you’d like to explore opportunities where your business can benefit from commercial RPA and IPA implementations for hyperautomation, the RAP team would be glad to help.
+If you’d like to explore opportunities where your business can benefit from commercial RPA and IPA implementations for hyperautomation, the Rapid Acceleration Partners team would be glad to help.
 Our next-gen, AI-powered content intelligence platform RAPFlow enables full lifecycle AI orchestration on a single platform.
 When used in tandem with our RPA solution RAPBot, it provides end-to-end workflow automation capabilities that can be deployed in just weeks.
 You can even build your own use case and the platform can easily integrate with your existing systems.
 Book a demo to get a more detailed understanding of how our products can transform your business.